GDSC-BPHC-ML/Machine-Learning_Bootcamp/README.md

 - Our journey culminates in the exploration of **Generalized Linear Models (GLM)**, a comprehensive approach that unifies various linear models.
 Although this topic involves mathematical concepts, we strive to present it in an intuitive manner, minimizing the focus on mathematical intricacies.

+## Week 3

+In Week 3, we move beyond Linear Models and delve into the realm of non-linear models while also exploring some Unsupervised Learning techniques.

+- We kick things off with a look at the non-parametric learning model known as the **Decision Tree**.
+While it might appear deceptively simple at first, this model proves to be remarkably powerful, serving purposes in both Regression and Classification tasks.
+Understanding the intricacies of Decision Trees is crucial, given their extensive historical and ongoing usage.

+- Additionally, we discuss the algorithm employed for constructing Decision Trees, providing insights into the inner workings of this model.

+- Our exploration extends to the concept of **Ensemble Learning**, where we delve into an ensemble of Decision Trees known as the **Random Forest**.
+We dissect the various ways to effectively combine Decision Trees and evaluate the advantages and disadvantages of this approach in comparison to standalone Decision Trees.

+- We address the challenge posed by high-dimensional images and explore the feasibility of using the original image data in conventional models.
+To tackle this, we introduce the technique of **Principal Component Analysis (PCA)**, a powerful tool widely utilized in applications such as Face Recognition.
+PCA essentially functions as a Dimensionality Reduction Technique.

+- Transitioning to the realm of Unsupervised Learning, we introduce the **k Nearest Neighbours (kNN)** model, a valuable approach for clustering data and often employed as a Classifier. kNN represents a Non-Parametric Learning model that helps make sense of data by grouping it into clusters.